 Statement No. 87, Leases - The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-The Statement will become effective for the Authority in the year ending December 31, 2020.
+This Statement originally would have become effective for the Corporation in the year ending December 31, 2020, but as a result of GASB Statement 95 will become effective in the year ending December 31, 2022.
 Management has not yet determined the impact of this Statement on the financial statements.